blog

 According to the Texas Department of Public Safety, drug abuse arrests in the state total more than 100,000 a year, though in 2020 — the year of the pandemic onset — the statistics took a dramatic drop.
 Even then, with restrictions and lockdowns due to the virus, there were 302.6 arrests for drug violations for every 100,000 persons.

 If you or a loved one is under investigation for, or has been charged with, a drug crime in or around Dallas, Texas, contact Madson Castello Law.
 Our criminal defense legal team has more than 30 years of criminal defense experience and has defended clients in more than 300 trials.
-Contact us today for guidance
+Contact us today for guidance.

 We provide personalized service and, with our prior experience in the Dallas County District Attorney’s Office, we can present your side of the story to prosecutors pre-trial in an effort to get the charges reduced or perhaps dropped.
 Our firm also serves clients throughout North Texas, including Fort Worth, Denton, and McKinney.